Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "Hmmm...
 I'd say reasonably near.
 But, the road is poorly maintained and slopes a lot.
 It might not be an easy journey."

-Shaking her head, Eunie can sensed, "Oh great, now I'm totally sold."
+Shaking her head, Eunie can sense, "Oh great, now I'm totally sold."

 "It all depends on how you walk it. **Once you get the hang of it**, it's just like strolling through a field of flowers. **If you don't mind**, I can explain on the way."

 Noah: "Well, in that case..."

-Sena: "Sounds great!"
+Sena: "**Sounds great!**"

 Taion just shook his head.
 And Mio repeating the important phrase the others didn't catch: "...if it's reasonably close by."